MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-saml.md

 ### Configure the gateway

-Now that you've configured the gateway certificate and identity, convert the certificate to a PFX file format and configure the gateway to use the certificate by doing the following:
+Now that you've configured the gateway certificate and identity, convert the certificate to a PFX file format, and then configure the gateway to use the certificate by doing the following:

 1. Convert the certificate to PFX format by running the following command.
 This command names the resulting file *samlcert.pfx* and sets *root* as its password, as shown here: